ashn-dot-dev/site/thoughts/2021-12-10-start-wars-kotor-notes.md

 Having 2+ jedi able to use `Heal` at pretty much any time makes your party practically invincible, and I used almost no health items for the rest of the game after unlocking `Cure` on Dantooine.
-Compare that with ranged characters like Mission and Carth with DPS that is nowhere even close to the PCs, even with properly outfitted / upgraded weapons and armor.
-Mission was in my party for most of the game, but barely ended up contributing to the DPS of the group: I would have Mission spam whatever variation of `Sniper Shot` she had at the time, but compared to any jedi character it was just no contest.
+Compare that with ranged characters like Mission and Carth with DPS that is nowhere even close to the PC's, even with properly outfitted / upgraded weapons and armor.
+Mission was in my party for most of the game, but barely ended up contributing to the DPS of the group:
+I would have Mission spam whatever variation of `Sniper Shot` she had at the time, but compared to any jedi character it was just no contest.
 I understand that from a lore perspective the jedi characters *should* be much more powerful than the non-jedi characters, but from a gameplay perspective the balance doesn't provide enough incentive to use the non-jedi characters unless you are specifically crafting a run to use non-jedi like I did this time around with Mission.
 To this day I have never used T3-M4, HK-47, or Canderous as main party members during a run outside of one or two areas (and I have literally never